 DEFAULT_ATTACH_ and explained in the Files and Parameters below.

-For Disks and NICs, if the guest OS is a Linux flavor, the guest needs to be explicitly tell to rescan the PCI bus.
-This can be done issuing the following command as root:
+For Disks and NICs, if the guest OS is a Linux flavor, the guest needs to be explicitly told to rescan the PCI bus.
+This can be done by issuing the following command as root:

 echo 1 > /sys/bus/pci/rescan